-and data in older patients require hospitalisation.
-Nearly 70 years after penicillin was discovered, no major therapeutic progress has been made regarding the medical care of AP, and the mortality rate has not decreased significantly.
-In the older population, there is an ≥ urgent need to improve the long-term prognosis of this frequent and severe disease. ĝ These deaths occur despite the fact that the causative bacteria are largely eradicated from tracheal secretions and the bloodstream in the first 24 hours of antibiotic therapy.
-If the choice of appropriate antibiotic therapy is a key issue in the acute phase of AP, the longterm prognosis in very old patients mainly depends on comorbidities' decompensation.
-O Excess risk of mortality persists for several g months after AP, mainly due to cardiovas-
+Acute pneumonia (AP) is a major medical issue in the older population.
+It is the second leading cause of hospitalisation behind heart failure [1] and one of the leading causes of death.
+The mortality rate is estimated at up to 30% in the very old [2].
+Up to 75% of AP in older patients require hospitalisation [3].
+Nearly 70 years after penicillin was discovered, no major therapeutic progress has been made regarding the medical care of AP, and the mortality rate has not significantly decreased [4,5].
+In the older population, there is an urgent need to improve long-term prognosis of this frequent and severe disease.
+These deaths occur despite the fact that the causative bacteria are largely eradicated from tracheal secretions and the blood stream in the first 24 h of antibiotic therapy [6].
+If the choice of appropriate antibiotic therapy is a key issue in the acute phase of AP, the long-term prognosis in very old patients mainly depends on comorbidities decompensation [7].
+Excess risk of mortality persists for several months after AP [8], mainly due to cardiovascular (CV) events [9,10].